-Service Description Start The NMT master sets the state of the selected NMT slave to operational Remote Node The Min Master sets the state of the selected Min slave to operational Stop Remote Node The NMT master sets the state of the selected NMT slave to stopped

-Enter Pre-Operational The NMT master sets the state of the selected NMT slave to pre-operational Reset Node The NMT master sets the state of the selected NMT slave to the "reset application" sub-state.
-In this state, the drives perform a software reset and enter the preoperational state.
+Service Description Start Remote Node The NMT master sets the state of the selected NMT slave to operational Stop Remote Node The NMT master sets the state of the selected NMT slave to stopped Enter Pre-Operational The NMT master sets the state of the selected NMT slave to pre-operational Reset Node The NMT master sets the state of the selected NMT slave to the "reset application" sub-state.
+In this state, the drives perform a software reset and enter the pre- operational state.
 Reset Communication The NMT master sets the state of the selected NMT slave to the "reset communication" sub-state.
 In this state the drives resets their communication and enter the pre-operational state.